This web site is devoted primarily as a resource for amateur radio operators

 To help understand what happens to a bent dipole, you will see graphs showing the changes in Gain, Resonant Length, SWR, etc. as well as polar charts of far field radiation patterns and 3D flyover views as a bend point is moved or angle of bend changes.

 1. We start with bending the ends of an ordinary center-fed dipole limited by an attic, garden, wall, etc. or to reduce turning radius.
-We than look at bending a dipole in the middle... up and down, side to side... to form V or L-type configurations.
+Then folding the ends back part way.
+We then look at bending a dipole in the middle... up and down, side to side... to form V or L-type configurations.

 See illustrations of all eleven studies at: Center-fed Dipoles.

 2. The second phase looks the same set of configurations but by feeding a dipole off-center, (OCF).
 This an outgrowth of antenna/coax matching because of the low impedance of dipoles in the V or L-form, not for multi-band application.
-However, as part of this, there is a study related to feed points up to the 6th harmonic.
+However, as part of this, there is a study related to feed points up to the 6th harmonic and a related set of radiation patterns produced by bent End Fed Half Wave (EFHW) antennas radiating on various harmonics

 Dick Reid, KK4OBI at qsl.net